 Photographs and film are incredibly valuable since they provide a direct link between the community and supporters and help the charity to document donations and grants.
 Volunteers have the opportunity to contribute to our VSN Nepal and VSN charity blog and cover issues such as news updates, community development, travel and volunteering.

 Photography and Film making volunteering in Nepal: What will I be doing?

 Volunteers usually work five days per week for around four hours per day.
 Volunteers are able to get involved with child care, sports coaching and creative arts roles within the VSN Project area too.

 You will work with the volunteer manager in Nepal as well as independently to capture images and clips.
 To volunteer you will need your own equipment and self- motivation for this volunteer placement.

-Volunteers receive a Nepali language lesson in their first week in Nepal.
+Volunteers receive Nepali language lessons and culture training in their first week in Nepal.
 There will usually between 2 and 5 other VSN volunteers in Kathmandu at the same time as you, though there may be less or several more.
-You can also combine volunteer placement with our orphanage, teaching in School, construction, projects which are based in the same location
+You can also combine volunteer placement with our women center, teaching in School, construction, projects which are based in the same location.

 Once you arrive we organize an introduction for you.
 We deem this to be highly valuable and it’s a program valued by many volunteer in the past.
 By means of an introduction you can acclimatise and prepare for your volunteering.
 You can begin at you project rested and prepared.
 In this way you can be really effective.